t-nissie/xtalgrowth/README.md

     $ ninja test
     $ sudo ninja install

+If you want to install xtalgrowth into other than /usr/local,

+    $ cmake -G Ninja -DCMAKE_INSTALL_PREFIX=/somewhere/you/want ..

 ## Git repository
 The latest source code of xtalgrowth is in https://github.com/t-nissie/xtalgrowth .
 You can clone it with